Creating a Turnitin Assignment in Courses

 - Click Add.

 - In the Turnitin Service section, check the Use Turnitin box and set the other checkboxes as appropriate.
-NOTE: We strongly recommend that instructors share the Turnitin originality report
+NOTE: We strongly recommend that instructors share the Turnitin originality report with their students.

 - Set any other options as you determine best for this assignment.
 Refer to the built-in Sakai help () in the Assignments tool.
 The same information is available in the Sakai Community documentation.